devvrat-singh-gth/Chatbot_CstmPrmpt/README.md

 ```
 Chatbot_CstmPrompt/
 │
-├── __pycache__/        # Compiled Python files (auto-generated)
+├── __pycache__/        # Auto-generated compiled Python files
 ├── .gitignore          # Specifies files/folders Git should ignore
 ├── README.md           # Project documentation
 ├── app.py              # Main chatbot application logic
 └── requirements.txt    # Python dependencies
 ```

 ---

 ## ⚙️ Configuration

 You can customize the chatbot by modifying:

-- **System prompts** in `app.py` to control responses
+- System prompts in `app.py` to control response style and personality
-- **Model parameters** such as temperature and max tokens
+- Model parameters such as temperature, max tokens, etc.
-- **LLM selection** depending on your performance and quality needs
+- LLM selection depending on performance, cost, and quality requirements

 ---

 ## 🚧 Potential Improvements

-The current implementation is intentionally minimal.
-The following enhancements can improve scalability, usability, and production readiness:
+This project is intentionally minimal but has strong scalability potential:

-- Add a web-based interface (Flask, FastAPI, or Streamlit)
+- Add a web-based UI using FastAPI, Flask, or Streamlit
 - Implement conversational memory for context-aware responses
-- Support multiple LLM providers (OpenAI, Anthropic, etc.)
+- Integrate multiple LLM providers (OpenAI, Anthropic, etc.)
-- Introduce structured logging and robust error handling
+- Introduce structured logging and error handling
-- Containerize the application using Docker
+- Enable streaming responses for real-time chat experience
-- Add unit and integration testing
+- Containerize the application using Docker for deployment
-- Enable token streaming for real-time responses
+- Add unit and integration testing for reliability
-- Implement configuration via environment-based settings
+- Move configuration fully to environment-based settings

 ---

 ## 🤝 Contributing

-Contributions are welcome and encouraged.
+Contributions are welcome.

 To contribute:
 1. Fork the repository